mikroe/OpenTracker/README.md

+#WARNING!
+This repository will be shutdown soon.
+Open Source development moved to https://github.com/geolink/opentracker Please update your bookmarks.
+We are sorry for any incontinence.

+---

 #OpenTracker
 The first commercial grade, fully open source and 100% Arduino compatible GPS/GLONASS vehicle tracker with a powerful 32-bit ARM Cortex-M3 CPU.